Sector-F-Labs/reservoir/book/src/architecture/overview.md

 ## Request Processing Sequence

-Reservoir intercepts your API calls, enriches them with relevant history, manages token limits, and then forwards them to the actual LLM service.
+Reservoir intercepts your API calls, enriches them with relevant history, manages token limits, and then forwards them to the actual Language Model service.
 Here's the detailed sequence:

 ```mermaid
 sequenceDiagram